swiftlang/swift-evolution/proposals/NNNN-allow-let-property-wrapper.md

 Allowing property wrappers to be applied to `let` properties improves Swift language consistency and expressivity.

-Today, a property wrapper can be applied to a property of any type but the rules for declaring these wrapped properties are varied and singular to property wrappers.
-For example, a struct instance without the property wrapper attribute can be declared with either a `var` or a `let` property.
-However, mark the struct as a property wrapper type and the compiler no longer allows it to be written as a `let` wrapped property:
+Today, a property wrapper cannot be applied to a property declared with `let`:

 ```swift
 @propertyWrapper
 struct Wrapper {